 Geoffrey Alan Jellicoe was one of the most famous garden designers of the 20th century.
 He originally trained as an architect at The Architectural Association before winning a scholarship to study the gardens of Italy in 1923.
-He designed many famous gardens, including one of the last Italian gardens in England at Ditchley Park, the Water Garden at Hemel Hempstead, the Kennedy Memorial in Runnymede, the gardens at Sutton Place and the canal at The RHS Garden Wisley.
+He designed many famous gardens, including one of the last Italian gardens in England at Ditchley Park, the Water Garden at Hemel Hempstead, the Kennedy Memorial in Runnymede, the gardens at Sutton Place, and the canal at The RHS Garden Wisley.

 Dame Sylvia Crowe (1901 to 1997)

 Dame Sylvia Crowe had an enormous influence on gardening styles during the 20th century.
-She worked on many projects in Britain and the US, including reservoirs, hospitals and universities.
+She worked on many projects in Britain and the US, including reservoirs, hospitals, and universities.
 Her 1936 Gold Medal garden at the RHS Chelsea Flower Show made a big impact on garden design with her use of concrete.
-She became landscape consultant for the Forestry Commission with her belief that forests should be places of enjoyment and the contours of landscapes should be defined by the groupings of trees.
+She became a landscape consultant for the Forestry Commission with her belief that forests should be places of enjoyment and the contours of landscapes should be defined by the groupings of trees.

 Geoff Hamilton (1936 to 1996)

-Geoff Hamilton was the longest serving presenter of Gardeners’ World from 1979 to 1996.
+Geoff Hamilton was the longest-serving presenter of Gardeners’ World from 1979 to 1996.
 His horticultural career began as a landscape gardener, before becoming a journalist with Garden News and Practical Gardening.
 He was one of the first gardeners to start advocating organic methods of gardening.
 Hamilton’s first TV job was presenting Gardening Diary on Anglia TV in the early 1970s.
 In 1984, he found a Victorian farmhouse in Rutland called Barnsdale with more than five acres of pastureland.
 This became the new home of Gardeners’ World.
 He was on a charity bike ride in 1996 when he collapsed and died of a heart attack.
 He was buried in his jeans and boots.

 Percy Thrower (1913 to 1988)

-Britain’s first celebrity gardener, Percy Thrower, was presenter of Gardeners’ World from 1969 to 1976.
+Britain’s first celebrity gardener, Percy Thrower, was a presenter of Gardeners’ World from 1969 to 1976.
 He changed how people perceived gardening and their gardens, creating the image of gardening as a popular leisure activity.

 Thrower’s career began at the age of 14 when he left school to join his father, a head gardener at Norwood House.
 Thrower was the presenter of the first gardening series produced by the BBC, The Gardening Club, which established him as a celebrity.
-The programme was filmed entirely in a studio and, in order to hear Thrower properly, microphones were concealed in soil (radio microphones hadn’t been invented yet).
+The program was filmed entirely in a studio and, in order to hear Thrower properly, microphones were concealed in soil (radio microphones hadn’t been invented yet).
 He took over Gardeners’ World in 1969.
 The show was shot in the garden of his four-bedroomed bungalow in Shropshire – The Magnolias.

 Gardeners’ World is the BBC’s longest-running gardening show.
 Today it regularly attracts millions of viewers on Friday nights.
-The first episode was filmed in 1968, presented by Ken Burras and came from Oxford Botanical Gardens.
+The first episode was filmed in 1968, presented by Ken Burras, and came from Oxford Botanical Gardens.